digi-ron/AU-Falcon-SPUD-Project/Engine/Thermostat/Thermostat.md

 ---
 description: thermostat replacement instructions
-hideTOC: true
 ---

 # Thermostat

+## Diagnosis

+Diagnosis for the Thermostat is usually quite simple, as it will usually only fail in one of 2 ways:

+- Closed:
+  - car will run hot very quickly after start
+  - coolant may leak from thermostat housing area
+  - can burn excess fuel/oil due to temperatures
+  - <span class="bad-highlight">do not run car in this state!</span>
+- Open:
+  - car will always run cold (always close to or on "C" on temperature gauge)
+  - increased fuel consumption
+  - may run rough in colder weather
+  - can be run short-term, but not recommended due to possible engine damage and low cost of Thermostat.

 ## Replacement
-Replacing the thermostat in an AU Falcon is a very simple job to do, and can save you from issues such as overheating or high fuel consumption if it become stuck.
+Replacing the thermostat in an AU Falcon is a very simple job to do.
 Follow the steps below to replace the thermostat:

 1. (if not pre-assembled) assemble your thermostat and rubber seal.
 Note that the rubber seal should have a groove in it that the thermostat sits inside of.